rien333/numbersense-vae/thesis/README.md

 representation of the data.

-Where VAEs primarily differ from regular autoencoders is that rather than directly coding data samples into a feature space, they learn the parameters of a distribution that represents that feature space.
+Where VAEs primarily differ from regular autoencoders is that rather than directly coding data samples into some feature space, they learn the parameters of a distribution that represents that feature space.
 Therefore, VAEs perform stochastic inference of the underlying distribution of the input data, instead of only creating some efficient mappping to a lower dimenstionality that simultaneously facilitates